fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>It can send alerts for changes and the configuration can be store inside S3.</li>
   <li>Use case: discover the architecture in a account (query); create rules to monitor and receive alerts when that rules are violated (enforce); get the history (learn)</li>
   <li>Pricing: pay per item and rule evaluation</li>
+  <li>Detection of non-compliant resources: Config Rules to confirm that resources are configured in compliance with a created policies</li>
   <li>Remediation: can be automatic via SSM automation document which can leverage Lambda function for custom logic</li>
 </ul>